-The Competition is now in its second cycle.
-First announced at the May 2013 International Space Development Conference in San Diego CA, the initial round was brought to a successful close at ISDC-Los Angeles in May 2014, with six teams honored.
-Three of these were given cash prizes, and their designs are being published in the Online Journal of Space Communication.
+The Competition is now in its third cycle.
+First announced at the NSS-sponsored International Space Development Conference held in May 2013 in San Diego CA, the initial round was brought to a successful close at ISDC-Los Angeles in May 2014, with six teams honored.
+Three of the designs submitted were awarded cash prizes, with Rajiv Gandhi University earning $10,000 as the first place winner.
+Each of the top three concepts are now published in the Online Journal of Space Communication

-Registration for the second cycle is now open, and team enrollments will continue to be taken until February 1, 2015.
-Deadline for submission of completed designs and supporting documentation is March 27, 2015.
-Winners will be announced and their “Creative Visualizations” will be shown and celebrated in May 2015 at ISDC-Toronto.
+Registration for the third cycle is now open, and team enrollments will continue to be taken until January 15, 2016.
+Deadline for submission of completed designs and supporting documentation is April 1, 2016.
+Winners will be announced and their “Creative Visualizations” will be shown and celebrated in May 2016 at ISDC-Puerto Rico.

-Those officially registered teams producing a plausibly competitive design (with Abstract, Visualization, Tech Brief and Business Plan in draft form) by Feb.16, 2015, will be assigned an NSS or SSPI professional to give critique and constructive comment, if needed.
+Those officially registered teams producing an early draft (with Abstract, Visualization, Tech Brief and Business Plan) by Feb.
+1, 2016, will be assigned an NSS or SSPI professional to give critique and constructive comment, if needed.